 The Master of Public Health (MPH) degree with a concentration in Health Equity is an interdisciplinary professional degree.
-It is a school wide program, currently administered by the Department of Health Services Administration.
+It is a school-wide program, currently administered by the Department of Health Policy and Management.

 The MPH program in Health Equity is designed to train students as public health scientists and practitioners that focus practice and/or research activities on the recognition, description and elimination of health disparities.
 Health disparities exist across several groups such as race/ethnic groups, geographic residence, gender, sexual orientation, age, and disability status.
 Public health and health care practitioners and researchers play a critical role in the identification and amelioration of health disparities and in working towards achieving health equity.

 The MPH program in Health Equity is a unique and interdisciplinary program with students taking courses across all departments at the UMD School of Public Health and across the UMD campus.
 The expertise gained through the MPH in Health Equity prepares students for careers that involve integrating health equity into public health practice at various levels.

 Find out more about the admissions process and deadlines.